Who Needs One?

 Whom do I contact for assistance?

 » The TMSP was reissued May 15, 2009, and became effective June 1, 2009.
 Partially completed Notices of Intent were sent out in late May 2009.
 To retain coverage under the new TMSP permit, you must submit a new Notice of Intent (NOI) to the Nashville Central Office.
 Complete instructions are on the NOI form located below.

-All new and existing point source industrial stormwater discharges associated with industrial activity require an NPDES Stormwater Permit from the Tennessee Division of Water Pollution Control (WPC).
-Most common is a general permit which is available to almost any industry, but there is also an option to obtain an individual NPDES permit.
+All new and existing point source industrial stormwater discharges associated with industrial activity require an NPDES Stormwater Permit from the Tennessee Division of Water Resources.
+Most common is a general permit which is available to almost any industry, but there is also an option

 A general permit is not available for stormwater that meets any of the following characteristics: